Searching for the Mississauga of the Credit River: Reserve?

 By Meaghan FitzGibbon

-In the two previous issues of the Heritage News I have shared my discoveries from my placement with Heritage Mississauga as a First Nations Treaty Researcher.
+In the two previous parts of this story I have shared my discoveries from my placement with Heritage Mississauga as a First Nations Treaty Researcher.
 I have discussed the Treaties signed between the British Crown and the Mississauga Nation.
 I have also shared information discovered about their lives at the Credit Mission.
 One question remains, however; were the Mississaugas living on land they had already surrendered?
 The Credit Mission was on land already ceded to the British Crown but they were using much more land than just that of the Mission site.

 The Mississauga were using about 3,500 acres, essentially all of the land within the mile on either side of the Credit River south of the modern-day Queensway.
 There were several pieces of evidence that support this theory.
 First, in 1844, Benjamin Slight, a Methodist missionary who lived on the Credit Indian Reserve in the 1830s, stated that the reserve was about 3,000 acres and the Mississauga were cultivating about 900 acres.